Recreational Cannabis Information

 - Thursday, October 10, 7 p.m.: Formal Public Hearing at Village Plan Commission Meeting.

-- By end of October: Date yet to be determined.
-Returns to Village Board Meeting for final vote.
+- Tuesday, November 12: Returns to Village Board Meeting for final vote.

 Share your thoughts and opinions on this topic: